The gateway.expected_data_nodes

 specifies the minimum number of nodes required to start recovery, while gateway.expected_data_nodes

-sets the number of data nodes to wait for before starting recovery.
+sets the expected number of data nodes.
 Using both allows for more fine-grained control over the recovery process.